-Now Cumbria’s most popular destination, the town is busy for much of the year.
+Now the Lake District’s most popular visitor destination, Bowness-on-Windermere is busy for much of the year.
 People come to enjoy the lake for sailing and watersports, or just to relax and enjoy the atmosphere of the area and the town’s delightful setting.
+See all places to stay around Bowness-on-Windermere.

 Bowness-on-Windermere is now one of the main centres of Outdoor Activities in the UK and an extensive selection of top Adventure Activity companies, guides and instructors are based around here.
-More details are found in our Activities Section.
+Details of hundreds of walks in the Southern Fells can be found in our Walks in the South Lake District page.

 The Victorian influence can be seen everywhere – in the late 19th century, wealthy businessmen from Lancashire built large residences overlooking the lake, and many of these have now been converted to hotels, such as the Langdale Chase Hotel, Storrs Hall Hotel, and the Belsfield Hotel.
 Others houses include The National Park Visitor Centre at Brockhole, between Ambleside and Bowness.